-Now we will let you know which subjects you have to choose for being a pilot in the future.
+Now we will let you know which subjects you have to choose to be a pilot in the future.

-Mathematics: Maths Subject is mandatory because a pilot has to do some calculations of distance needed for the takes off.
+Maths Subject is mandatory because a pilot has to do some calculations of the distance needed for the takes off.
 A pilot should also have knowledge of trigonometry, functions, and limits.